 Information for travellers visiting Zika affected countries

-Based on available evidence, there are no general restrictions on travel or trade with countries, areas and/or territories with Zika virus transmission.
-Countries reporting sporadic Zika infections in travellers arriving from affected countries pose little, if any, risk of onward transmission.
+Based on available evidence, WHO has issued no general restrictions on travel or trade with countries, areas and/or territories with Zika virus transmission.

 As a precautionary measure, some national governments may make public health and travel recommendations to their own populations, based on their assessment of the available evidence and local risk factors.